sivaphani2003/audio_text_convertor/README.md

-Here’s a sample `README.md` file you can use for your project.
-It explains the functionality of your program, dependencies, and usage instructions.
-You can adjust it based on your project structure.

----

 # YouTube Audio to Text and Text-to-Speech Pipeline

 This project provides a pipeline that downloads audio from a YouTube video, transcribes it to text using the Deepgram API, and converts the transcribed text back into speech using the Eleven Labs API.